daecepi/JobsityChallengesThirdSchool/ChallengesWeek3/README.md

 1. Implementing abstract factory:to creacte the tiles recursevely (families would be: frequencies if user wants more than one)

 ## Designed to:
-1. Change the base keys used in the applications just by changing the string given for it
+1. Change the base keys used in the applications just by changing the string given for it in the configs section

+## TO DO
+1. Creating a object that could model a piano (thus in charge of functions like managing: controlling the sustain passed to the keys)
+2. Adding a palletes manipulator control in the HTML structure (and its correspondings javascript functions)